Seven Sisters

 Major Trails And Attractions

 The cliff-top walk along the Seven Sisters is one of the most famous coastal walks in England, following the undulating roller-coaster path over all seven cliff summits with views along the coast and across the Channel.
 The South Downs Way national trail runs along the cliff top, providing connections to the wider downland path network.
-Cuckmere Haven beach at the river mouth offers a sheltered spot accessible on foot from the visitors center, with views back to the cliff faces.
+Cuckmere Haven beach at the river mouth offers a sheltered spot accessible on foot from the visitor centre, with views back to the cliff faces.
 The view of the Seven Sisters from the beach at Cuckmere Haven is one of the most photographed coastal views in Britain, frequently used in films and tourism materials.

 Visitor Facilities And Travel

-The Seven Sisters Country Park visitor center at Exceat provides information, a cafe, toilets, and the main car park for exploring both the country park and nature reserve.
+The Seven Sisters Country Park visitor centre at Exceat provides information, a cafe, toilets, and the main car park for exploring both the country park and nature reserve.
 Additional parking is available at Birling Gap, operated by the National Trust, providing access to the eastern end of the cliff walk.
 The reserve is accessible from the A259 coast road between Seaford and Eastbourne, with bus services connecting to both towns.
 The nearest railway stations are at Seaford and Eastbourne, both requiring bus or taxi connections to the reserve.

 Conservation And Sustainability